EndlessInternational/adaptive_configuration/README.md

 ---

-## Complex Example with Nested Groups and Arrays
+## Complex Example with Nested parameters and Arrays

-Here's a comprehensive example that combines parameters, groups, array parameters, and defaults.
+Here's a comprehensive example that combines parameters, parameters, array parameters, and defaults.

 ### Example: